 I started learning Shibari in 2016 at Anatomie Studio in London, the UK's first dedicated Shibari studio.
 I have had the privilege of learning from a range of international educators and collaborators, and am always looking to develop and deepen my skills, understanding and inspiration.
 I am currently most inspired by blending the intensity and aesthetics of 'classical' Japanese Shibari with a more movement-based and deconstructed 'contemporary' style.

 I perform and teach primarily with my rope partner Spring Tide, which has taken us across the UK, Europe and North America.
-I am hugely grateful for the journey that Shibari has taken me on, and am passionate about holding safe spaces to explore this beautiful and versatile practice.
+I am hugely grateful for the journey that Shibari has taken me on, and am passionate about creating spaces to explore this beautiful and versatile practice.